kedro-org/kedro/docs/source/data/data_catalog.md

     if_exists: replace
 ```

-Example 12: Load a SQL table with credentials, a database connection, and applies a SQL query to the table
+Example 12: Loads an SQL table with credentials, a database connection, and applies a SQL query to the table

 ```yaml
 scooters_query: